freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

 #.
 Test SSH connection.
-    Test that you can still ssh into the *Application* and Monitor Servers (you can test with ``ssh app host`` and ``ssh mon host``).
+    Test that you can still ssh into the Application and Monitor Servers (you can test with ``ssh app host`` and ``ssh mon host``).

 #.
 Restrict SSH access to the new key.

-      .. important:: If you have other users who also have SSH access to the *Application* and Monitor Servers, the next step will revoke their access.
+      .. important:: If you have other users who also have SSH access to the Application and Monitor Servers, the next step will revoke their access.
 Their public keys will have to be re-appended to the ``authorized_keys`` file on each server, as in step 3.

-   From an *Admin VM*, run
+   From an Admin VM, run

     .. code:: sh

       securedrop-admin reset_admin_access

-   This removes all other SSH keys, except for the new key that you are currently using, from the list of authorized keys on the *Application* and Monitor Servers.
+   This removes all other SSH keys, except for the new key that you are currently using, from the list of authorized keys on the Application and Monitor Servers.

 .. _rotate_submission_key: